stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

 ### Consequences of being Primitive

-Primitive functions and types are opaque to the compiler in most regards: The compiler does not know about the internal structure of a primitive value nor about the inner workings of primitive functions.
+Primitive functions and types are opaque to the compiler in most regards: They have to be defined and implemented by each backend individually, therefore, the compiler knows nothing about the inner structure of a primitive value nor about the inner workings of primitive functions.
 For instance, in the following recursive function, *we* know that the argument in the recursive call